 The infographic originally appeared here.
 If you want to view (or download) the infographic in its entirety, click here.

-So how do you think you are doing with your social media efforts?
+Finally, how do you think you are doing with your social media efforts?
 Is this infographic helpful?
 Let me know in the comments!